thachp/use-cqrs/README.md

 # useCQRS
 useCQRS is a React hooks library for applying CQRS design patterns and Single Responsiblity Principle (SRP) in frontend development.
 It consists of three react hooks: useCommand(), useQuery(), and useEvent().

-- The useCommand() hook does something.
+- Use the useCommand() hook to do something
-- The useQuery() hook ask for something.
+- Use the useQuery() hook to ask for something
-- The useEvent() hook reacts to what has been done.
+- Use the useEvent() hook to react to what has been done

 ### Goals & Intentions
 This package will be considered a success if the following goals are achieved.